 Advanced PSC leads to an increased risk of developing several cancers, including:

-It’s often found by accident while testing for something else.
-Up to 50% of people may not have any symptoms at the time of diagnosis.
+Healthcare providers often find PSC by accident while testing for something else.
 Early signs of the disease may show up on a blood test or imaging test.
-Images of bile ducts with PSC show certain distinctive features.
-A blood test may show high levels of alkaline phosphatase or certain antibodies that indicate an immune response in your bile ducts.
-White blood cell elevation is usually a sign of infection in the liver.
+A blood test may show high levels of alkaline phosphatase or indicate an immune response is happening.
+Having high white blood cells is usually a sign of infection in your liver.

 Advertisement

-Your healthcare provider will also keep your liver and bile ducts under surveillance.
-As the disease progresses, they may be able to periodically intervene by opening up a blocked bile duct.
-They can do this through an ERCP (endoscopic retrograde cholangiopancreatography), a type of exam that allows access to your bile ducts without surgery.
+Your healthcare provider will also keep an eye on your liver and bile ducts.
+As the disease progresses, they may be able to open a blocked bile duct.
+They can do this through an ERCP (endoscopic retrograde cholangiopancreatography), a type of endoscopy.

 Advertisement

-Lifestyle choices can help to manage the fatigue that’s common with PSC and prevent additional damage to your liver.
+There are things you can do to help manage the fatigue that’s common with PSC and prevent additional damage to your liver.
 For example:

 Learn more about the Health Library and our editorial process.